XpiritCommunityEvents/HOLAgentFramework/exercises/module1/HOL1-1.md

 In this lab, you will explore GitHub Models and learn the fundamentals of prompt engineering.
 You will experiment with system and user prompts, model parameters such as temperature and top-p, and evaluate how different configurations influence the model’s output.

+This Lab is designed to let you experiment with prompts, model settings and different models.
+Do not spend too much time in each step.
+We will use more of the models in the next labs.

+---

+## Enable GitHub Models

+**Goal:** Enable GitHub Models in your repository and open the Playground to run your first prompts.

 >Start with new prompts by clicking on the 🗑️ icon to clear previous content in the Playground.
 The chat has "memory" that retains context from previous interactions.
 To have a clear view, removing previous content is recommended.

----

-## Enable GitHub Models

-**Goal:** Enable GitHub Models in your repository and open the Playground to run your first prompts.

 ### Steps